Toxic Work Environment: 18 Examples and How to Improve It

 • High employee turnover

-If you are experiencing aspects of a toxic work culture that go against company policies or are illegal — such as discrimination, harassment or safety violations — it is appropriate to contact your company's HR team and possibly consult with a legal professional.
+If you are experiencing aspects of a toxic work environment that go against company policies or are illegal — such as discrimination, harassment or safety violations — it is appropriate to contact your company's HR team and possibly consult with a legal professional.

 Lisa Bertagnoli and Rose Velazquez contributed reporting to this story.